TIBCOSoftware/snappydata/docs/howto/import_from_hive_table.md

         snappy-sql> create table if not exists default.t1(id int) row format delimited fields terminated by ',';
         snappy-sql> insert into default.t1 select id, concat(id) from range(100);

-!!!
-Note
-	If you have not configure any of the configuration files mentioned above( hive-site.xml, core-site.xml, hdfs-site.xml) and started the Hadoop and Hive daemons, you will see the following error:
+If you have not configure any of the configuration files mentioned above( hive-site.xml, core-site.xml, hdfs-site.xml) and started the Hadoop and Hive daemons, you will see the following error in TIBCO ComputeDB:

 ```
 No Datastore found in the Distributed System for 'execution on remote node null'.
 ```
+!!!
+Note
+	You must configure the configuration files **hive-site.xml** and **core-site.xml** as per your requirements.

 If you have connected to Hive and Hadoop and in case the configuration files get removed or deleted, errors or exceptions will not be shown.
 However, you cannot perform any DDL and DML statements in Hive.